ryanrudolph/review-funnel/README.md

 ## Components

 * Responsive stylesheet for the form
-* Download link to exported review form
+* Download link to Gravity Form export
 * Instructions on importing the form

 ## Installation